Minnesota's cave country

 “It’s karst topography, which means there’s fractured limestone right under the surface, and water drops down into the fractures and disappears,’’ he said.
 “It’s odd country — there’s not a lot of solid ground in Fillmore County.’’

-Most people who go on the Mystery 2 tour, held only on summer weekends, already know something about caves, and my group was handy with answers — “What forms stalagmites?’’
+Most people who go on the Mystery 2 tour, held only on summer weekends, already know something about caves.
+My group was handy with answers — “What forms stalagmites?’’
 “Water dripping off stalactites!’’ and “How do bats navigate?’’
 “Echo location!’’

 One pale-green, translucent stalagmite (think “g,’’ for ground’’) looked just like the Minneapolis Institute of Art’s famous “Jade Mountain.’’